Lokathor/lokathor.github.io/prng/README.md

 You could run some other alteration on the bits.
 Like I said, any way of updating the array is fine as long as the array update scheme lets the array have a full period cycle.

-The Xor Array generator has an absurdly large period, the same as the Digit Counter generator.
+The Xor Array generator also has a very large period.
-With `b`-bit LCG base generators, giving `r`-bit output, and `k`-equidistribution, we get a total period of `2**(b+(r*k))`.
+With a `b`-bit LCG base generator, `r`-bit xor array elements, and `k` array slots, we get a total period of `2**(b+(r*k))`.
-As with the Digit Counter Generator, this means our period is 100% of our state bits.
+This is 100% of our state bits, just like the Digit Counter Generator had.
+However, the Xor Array generator only produes a single element per generator step, not a block of `k` elements per step.
+This makes the Xor Array worse at bulk generation, if that's your primary goal.
+On the other hand, if you want a generator that's "mostly normal", but can offer `k`-dimensional output when needed, the Xor Array generator is a good compromise.

 ## Permuted Congruential Generators